rajfal/rajfal.github.io/_posts/2018-02-06-Data-analysis-of-graph-data-part-1.md

 #### 1. Obtain summary information

 1. Let's find how many properties are in the survey data, how many different soil conditions have been found, what are they and how many soil tests have been performed.
+I am using Cypher's in-built [`collect()`](https://neo4j.com/docs/developer-manual/current/cypher/functions/aggregating/#functions-collect) function to amalgamate multiple values into a single list that will be displayed under its own column.

   ```sql
 MATCH (h:Hort_Client)-[:HAS]->(s:Soil_Issue)<-[:INVESTIGATES]-(ss:Soil_Service)
 RETURN count(DISTINCT h.name) as no_properties, count(DISTINCT s) as no_soil_issues,